Regular Fourier Features for Nonstationary Gaussian Processes: Experiments

 To approximate the single-component HMK, we use $m = 100$ features with cutoff frequency $\omega_{m}=\num{20}$ on $x_i = i \Delta x$ for $i = -\frac{n-1}{2}, \ldots, \frac{n-1}{2}$ with $\Delta x=\num{0.01}$ and $n=599$.
 Figure~\ref{fig:hmk_lowrank} shows the real, imaginary, and absolute values of the spectral density (top row) along with the true kernel, approximation, and absolute error (bottom row).
 The approximation accurately captures the complex oscillatory structure with absolute errors on the order of $10^{-5}$.

-\paragraph{Ablation Studies} To investigate sensitivity to the number of features $m$ and the cutoff frequency $\omega_{m}$, we perform ablation studies on the locally stationary kernel ($a=\num{1}$) across different problem scales $n \in \{1000, 2000, 4000, 8000\}$ with $\Delta x = \num{0.001}$.
-We measure approximation quality using the relative root sum of squared errors.
+\paragraph{Ablation Studies} To investigate sensitivity to the number of features $m$ and the cutoff frequency $\omega_{m}$, we perform ablation studies on the LSK ($a=\num{1}$) across different problem scales $n \in \{1000, 2000, 4000, 8000\}$ with $\Delta x = \num{0.001}$.
+We measure the approximation quality with the relative error~\eqref{eq:rel_error}.

 Figure~\ref{fig:ablation_studies} shows the results.
 The top panel examines error versus the number of features $m$ with fixed $\omega_{m} = 5$, while the bottom panel examines error versus cutoff frequency $\omega_{m}$ with fixed $m = 100$.
 Increasing $m$ consistently reduces approximation error across all problem scales, with diminishing returns beyond $m \approx 160$.
 For the cutoff frequency, errors decrease as $\omega_{m}$ increases from $4$ to $6$, capturing more spectral content, and plateau beyond $\omega_{m} \approx 8$.
 Larger problem scales require more features for comparable accuracy, but the overall trends remain consistent.